 Failure to present proof of insurance and speeding more than 15 miles over the speed limit each racked up more than 1,300 citations.
 Police also lodged more than 1,280 counts of failing to have liability insurance.

 Driving a vehicle without tags or with fictitious tags each accounted for more than 700 citations.
-Failure to stop at a red light, obey a stop sign or wear a seatbelt also ranked high on the list, with more than 500 citations each.
+Failure to stop at a red light, obey a stop sign or wear a seat belt also ranked high on the list, with more than 500 citations each.

-Understanding the State’s Point System
+Understanding Arkansas’s Point System

 Most traffic offenses do not carry severe penalties on their own.
 Over time, though, they can add significant points to a motorist’s driver’s license that can carry severe consequences.